-- 1 If you have not temporarily disabled SELinux, you may get a warning.
-Accept the default (y), and continue. - 2 By default, Ambari Server runs under root.
+- 1. If you have not temporarily disabled SELinux, you may get a warning.
+Accept the default (y), and continue. - 2.
+By default, Ambari Server runs under root.
 Accept the default (n) at the Customize user account for ambari-server daemon prompt, to proceed as root.
+If

-If you want to create a different user to run the Ambari Server, or to assign a previously created user, select y at the Customize user account for ambari-server daemon prompt, then provide a user name. - 3 If you have not temporarily disabled iptables you may get a warning.
-Enter y to continue. - 4 Select a JDK version to download.
+- 3. If you have not temporarily disabled iptables you may get a warning.
+Enter ${\tt y}$ to continue. - 4.
+Select a JDK version to download.
 Enter 1 to download Oracle JDK 1.7.